Kittanning Path: Nature and the path

 For centuries the Kittanning Path, like the similar Chief Nemacolin's Trail to the south, was the overland route through very tough country (Note: These heavily forested mountains were virgin stands of mostly hardwoods, with trunk diameters starting above 34 in&mdash.
 Such girths are rarely seen in trees in the 21st century outside deep wilderness.
 In the 1600s-1840s the Appalachians were covered by such trees from upstate Maine to Northern Georgia.) for Native American peoples.
 They included Iroquoian-speaking tribes, such as the Erie, Susquehannock, and the Five Nations of the Iroquois confederacy, as well as the Algonquian-speaking Lenape, Miami, and Siouan Shawnee.
 Early European explorers and settlers also learned to use the Indian paths to cross the Allegheny Mountains barrier ridge.

-The path made use of one of the few so-called gaps of the Allegheny that accompanied the feedwater streams draining into the Juniata River, a tributary of the Susquehanna that terminated on the Allegheny River due Northeast of Pittsburgh in what is now Armstrong County, Pennsylvania at the Native American Kittanning Village (at present-day Kittanning, Pennsylvania).
+The path made use of one of the few so-called gaps of the Allegheny that accompanied the feedwater streams draining into the Juniata River, a tributary of the Susquehanna.
+The path terminated on the Allegheny River due Northeast of Pittsburgh in what is now Armstrong County, Pennsylvania at the Native American Kittanning Village (at present-day Kittanning, Pennsylvania).

 By the time of the French and Indian War, starting in 1754, Kittanning Village was believed by Europeans to be the largest Native American village in the Ohio Country west of the Alleghenies.
 It was located in an area of Pennsylvania that had been closed to white settlement by the original treaty of William Penn with the Lenape.

 In an attempt to settle frontier borders and reduce conflict among Indian tribes, the English and Native Americans signed the Treaty of Fort Stanwix after the French and Indian War.
 It opened some of Pennsylvania west of the Alleghenies to white settlement.
 In the 1750s, this area had been the scene of a fierce raids by Native Americans against white settlement, and a major British retribution campaign.

 A section of the original path is preserved in northwestern Cambria County.